ThomasMertes/seed7/src/read_me.txt

                                literal is wrong.
                              >0, when at run-time the array
                                literal is correct up to a position.

+  NO_BIG_LIBRARY: Defined as -1.
+The meaning is: No library to
+                  to implement the bigInteger functions.

+  BIG_RTL_LIBRARY: Defined as 1.
+The meaning is: The big_rtl.c
+                   library is used to implement the bigInteger functions.

+  BIG_GMP_LIBRARY: Defined as 2.
+The meaning is: The big_gmp.c
+                   library is used to implement the bigInteger functions.

+  BIGINT_LIB: Defines the bigInteger library used.
+The value is
+              one of NO_BIG_LIBRARY, BIG_RTL_LIBRARY and
+              BIG_GMP_LIBRARY.

   C_COMPILER_VERSION: Contains a string describing the version of
                       the C compiler which compiled the Seed7